Republic of Haiti (1806–1820)

-The first Republic of Haiti (République d'Haïti; Repiblik d Ayiti) controlled the southern portions of Haiti from 1806 until 1820.
+The first Republic of Haiti (République d'Haïti; Repiblik Ayiti) controlled the southern portions of Haiti from 1806 until 1820.
 The republic, commonly referred to as South Haiti during its existence, was created on 17 October 1806, following the assassination of Emperor Jacques I and the overthrow of the First Empire of Haiti.
 The southern Republic of Haiti was ruled by General Alexandre Pétion, a free person of color, as President from 9 March 1807 until his death on 29 March 1818.
 He was succeeded by Jean-Pierre Boyer.

 While the Republic of Haiti had control in the south, Henri Christophe ruled over the north of the country as President of the State of Haiti until 1811 when he proclaimed the Kingdom of Haiti with himself as King Henri I. Following King Henri's death in 1820, Haiti was unified as a single republican state under Boyer.

 Domestic policies

 Initially a supporter of democracy, Pétion modified the terms of the presidency in the Revision of the Haitian Constitution of 1806 on 2 June 1816, making the post of president a position for life, with the president having the power to appoint his successor.
 Furthermore, he found the constraints imposed on him by the Senate onerous and suspended the legislature in 1818.

 Pétion named General Jean-Pierre Boyer as his successor; the Senate approved his choice.
 Boyer took control in 1818 following the death of Pétion from yellow fever.
 After Henri I and his son died in 1820, Boyer reunited the two parts of the country in 1820; he went on to unify the entire island of Hispaniola under his rule in 1822, and presided over the unified Republic of Haiti until his overthrow in 1843.